-Additional exercise can help you regain the strength in hip and legs so you can walk more easily.
+Additional exercise can help you regain the strength in your hips and legs so you can walk more easily.
 Below are some basic exercises that should be performed until you can do 3 sets of 10 repetitions very easily.
-Your therapist at the hosptial will also review a home exercise program with you before you are discharged.
+Your therapist at the hospital will also review a home exercise program with you before you are discharged.

 Ankle Pumps: This strengthens your calf muscles in your lower leg.